Keep-Current/ml-seminar/04 - Model Interpretability - 01-03-2019.md

 A certain concern was expressed: when disecting a neural network - are we focusing too much on the explainee neurons while ignoring neurons which do not have a clear purpose (which are the magority of the neurons in the net).

 "Thinking fast and slow" from Kahnmann was brought as a possible explanation for neural network, where "intuition" was given as an explanation for a neural net.
 But this can not be satisfactory explanation for a model.
 Not morally nor legally.
-ML should be explainable, and not be held as an intuition, as its acceptance, by humans in a mixed world, depends on understanding its "motives".
+ML should be explainable, and not be held as an intuition, as its acceptance by humans in a mixed world, depends on understanding its "motives".

+Humans are making decisions first, and only afterwards understand the reasons that lead to those decisions.
+In a way, LIME acts similarly by supplying an explanations to predictions after they were deducted.
+Clients are mostly interested in those local explanations (compared to global general model explanations) after an unexpected prediction were made.

+The current usage of LIME gives an initial intuition for the model performance, but this intution may be wrong.
+The linear surrogate model that is created by the current LIME implementation has unexplainaed inner assumptions regarding the distance (delta or epsilon) around the local point.
+Changes to this distance leads to different explanations.
+In addition, it does not take into considereation the importance of combination of features and their mutual contribution.